Skip to content

 Returns true if the guard is currently evaluating (async).

 Returns the reason for the failure.
-In Pulse v0.2.2, this is always a structured object.
+In Pulse v3, this is guaranteed to be a structured object, allowing you to access detailed error information.

 }